rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

    ## manage jenkins -> confg global securty -> select LDAP Security realm -> fill server details & test LDAP setting -> save

 2. Authorization:  what they can do, permission
 	a. matrix based security: it will allow to give required permission for a user by checking the checkboxes.
-(To add users here, you need to add users under, {Manage jenkins-Users-Add user})
 	b.
 Role based authorization strategy
    ## manage jenkins -> confg global securty -> select matrix based security-> select checkboxes

-3. Enable CSRF Protection (Crumb Issuer: called a "crumb"):
--> CSRF (Cross-Site Request Forgery) is a type of attack where a malicious website or attacker tricks a user into performing actions on a web application without their knowledge or consent.
-In the context of Jenkins, CSRF can occur when an attacker makes authenticated requests on behalf of a user (for example, triggering builds, changing configurations, etc.).
+3. Enable CSRF Protection: Cross-Site Request Forgery -> Cross-Site Request Forgery (CSRF) protection should be enabled to prevent unauthorized commands being executed on behalf of authenticated users.
+This is   usually enabled by default in recent Jenkins versions.
 -> Cross-Site Request Forgery (CSRF): also known as "one-click attack" or "session riding," is a type of web security vulnerability that allows an attacker   to execute unauthorized actions on behalf of an authenticated user.
 It occurs when a user unknowingly performs actions on a web application without their consent.

-4. Markup Formatter:
--> security feature that controls how Jenkins processes and displays user-generated content (such as descriptions, job outputs, and other text-based inputs) that might contain HTML or other markup.
-** Purpose:
-a.
-The Markup Formatter is designed to prevent Cross-Site Scripting (XSS) attacks by ensuring that user input is either sanitized or restricted to prevent dangerous HTML or JavaScript from being executed.
-b.
-XSS attacks occur when an attacker injects malicious code (such as JavaScript) into a web page viewed by others.
-In Jenkins, malicious code could be injected into fields like job descriptions, parameters, or console outputs.

 4. Secure Jenkins Home Directory:
 -> Restrict access to the Jenkins home directory (usually located at /var/lib/jenkins) to authorized users and processes.
 5. Backup and Recovery:
 -> Regularly backup your Jenkins configuration and data.
 Implement a disaster recovery plan to restore Jenkins in case of any security incidents or hardware failures.
 6. Network Security:
 -> Implement proper network security measures, such as firewall rules, to restrict access to Jenkins from specific IP addresses or networks.

+7. In-process Script Approval
+-> This protection is provided by the "Script Security plugin".
+As soon as an unsafe method is used in any of the scripts, the "In-process Script Approval" action should appear in "Manage Jenkins" to allow Administrators to make a decision about which unsafe methods, if any, should be allowed in the Jenkins environment.
+-> Designed to prevent the execution of unapproved or potentially dangerous scripts that could pose a security risk.
+It gives administrators control over which scripts can be executed and provides an approval process for scripts that need to run.

 Q. How do you store credentials in Jenkins securely?
--> Credentials can be stored securely in Jenkins using the Credentials plugin, which stores different types of credentials like - Username with a password,  SSH username with the private key, AWS Credentials, Jenkins Build Token, Secret File/Text, X509 & other certificates, Vault related credentials securely with proper encryption & decryption as and when required.
+-> Credentials can be stored securely in Jenkins using the Credentials plugin, which stores different types of credentials like - "Username with a password",  "SSH username with the private key", "AWS Credentials", "Jenkins Build Token", "Secret File/Text", "X509 & other certificates", "Vault related credentials" securely with proper encryption & decryption as and when required.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 3. What are the common use cases Jenkins is used for?